-- 5 extend over the whole of Switzerland.
+These records have quite similar characteristics as the data provided by the PICBs but are not limited to certain cantons and, thus, extend over the whole of Switzerland.
 However, unlike PICBs, the CIC does not hold a monopoly position.
 Consequently, the corresponding data records cover only the objects that are not insured by another private insurance company.
 Such records that are subjected to certain (unknown) market shares are much more challenging to interpret, as pointed out in the introduction.
-Nevertheless, the data are useful to set up the classification scheme, because every additional claim generally increases the method's robustness (c.f.
-Sect.
+Nevertheless, the data are useful to set up the classification scheme because every additional claim generally increases the method's robustness (see Sect.
 3.2).
-The data from the CIC are part of the data set D0, which is used solely for parametrizing - 10 the classification scheme (c.f.
-Table 3 and Fig. 2).
+The data from the CIC are part of the data set D0, which is used solely for parametrizing the classification scheme (see Table 3 and Fig. 2).